ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 3. Alice, Bob, and Clair have W3C DIDs with communication service endpoints such that they can send and receive messages from one another.

-4. Alice, Bob, and Clair have agreed upon a zero-knowledge prover scheme and one or more worksteps expressed through human-readable predicates that allow them to synchronize their respective workflow states and then, deterministically, advance the joint state.
+4. Alice, Bob, and Clair have agreed upon a zero-knowledge prover scheme and one or more worksteps expressed through human-readable predicates that allow them to synchronize their respective workflow states and deterministically advance the joint state.

 4. Alice has the following data set available from the last workstep of her shipping workflow, called Set A -- a ZK proof, associated public input data, proof-verification key, a verification endpoint for the ZK proof verification, and a predicate as a human-readable version of the ZK Proof.